AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 ---

 ## TIER 2 — ENTERPRISE RETAINER

-**$25,000 per year · Annual renewal · 30‑day assessment window**
+**$25,000 per year · Annual retainer · Quarterly certifications**
+**Certification validity: 90 days per audit cycle**

 **Badge:** Digital — `assets/badges/sovereign-certified/sovereign-certified-badge-digital-v2.svg`

 <img src="assets/badges/sovereign-certified/sovereign-certified-badge-digital-v2.svg" alt="Digital Badge" width="320" />

 **What it covers:**
-Standing certification and monitoring posture for organizations that need continuous compliance across multiple audit cycles without re‑engaging à la carte for each assessment.
+Standing certification posture for organizations that need continuous compliance across multiple audit cycles without re-engaging à la carte for each assessment.

+**Retainer structure vs. certification cycle — stated plainly:**
+The retainer runs for 12 months.
+Within that year, four full audits fire on a quarterly cadence.
+Each audit produces a new sealed certification with a 90-day validity window.
+At any point in the year, the organization holds exactly one active 90-day certification.
+The four certifications together provide continuous coverage across the retainer year, with no gap between windows when cycles run on schedule.

+This is not a 12-month certification.
+It is four consecutive 90-day certifications, delivered under a single annual retainer agreement.

 Components:
-- Quarterly Tier 1 audits at the organization's output band (four per year)
+- Four quarterly Tier 1 audits at the organization's output band
 - Priority Tier 1 verification (48‑hour turnaround)
 - Private filing window: up to 21 days before mandatory public disclosure
 - Named entry in AION‑Registry at Enterprise tier (public)
-- Annual Enterprise Certification Report — full epistemic debt assessment
+- Annual Enterprise Certification Report — full epistemic debt trend assessment
 - Direct written access to Architect for material findings (response within 5 business days, in writing, on record)
 - Foresight Seal access: quarterly sealed foresight briefings on AI risk